fortran-lang/vscode-fortran-support/README.md

 * Code Snippets
 * Documentation on hover for intrisic functions
 * Code linting based on `gfortran` to show errors swiggles in your code

 ## Snippets
 This are some of the snippets included
 #### Program skeleton
 ![program snippet](https://media.giphy.com/media/OYdq9BKYMOOdy/giphy.gif )
 #### Module skeleton
 ![module snippet](https://media.giphy.com/media/3ohzdUNRuio5FfyF1u/giphy.gif )

+## Error swiggles
+To trigger code validations you must save the file first.

 ## Requirements
 For the linter to work you need to have `gfortran` on your path, or wherever you configure it to be.
 ## Issues